rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 }
 ````

-Since we don’t specify a generic type for Comparable , Java assumes that we want an
+Since we don’t specify a generic type for `Comparable`, Java assumes that we want an
-Object , which means that we have to cast to LegacyDuck before accessing instance variables
+`Object`, which means that we have to cast to `LegacyDuck` before accessing instance variables
 on it.

-You might have noticed by now that we have been writing java.util.Comparable .
+You might have noticed by now that we have been writing `java.util.Comparable`.
-That’s because it is in the java.util package.
+That’s because it is in the `java.util` package.
 Most of the time, you won’t see the package
 name on the exam.
 You can tell that the imports have been omitted because the code will
 have line numbers that do not begin with line 1.

-#### Comparator
+#### `Comparator`

-Sometimes you want to sort an object that did not implement Comparable, or you want to
+Sometimes you want to sort an object that did not implement `Comparable`, or you want to
 sort objects in different ways at different times.
-Suppose that we add weight to our Duck class.
+Suppose that we add weight to our `Duck` class.
 We now have the following:

 ````
 public class Duck implements Comparable<Duck> {